MicrosoftDocs/win32/desktop-src/MSIProv/win32-duplicatefileaction.md

 ---
 title: Win32\_DuplicateFileAction class
-description: The Win32\_DuplicateFileAction WMI class represents a file that is duplicated at install time, either to a different directory than the original file, or to the same directory, but with a different name. ms.assetid: 'b2e5c0a2-1aba-46cb-a719-b13fef242c3f'
+description: The Win32\_DuplicateFileAction WMI class represents a file that is duplicated at install time, either to a different directory than the original file, or to the same directory, but with a different name. ms.assetid: b2e5c0a2-1aba-46cb-a719-b13fef242c3f
-keywords: ["Win32_DuplicateFileAction class", "Win32_DuplicateFileAction class, described"]
+keywords:
+- Win32_DuplicateFileAction class
+- Win32_DuplicateFileAction class, described
 topic_type:
 - apiref
 api_name: